Typical A-level offer

 In an era of unprecedented global change, the need to conserve biodiversity has come to the forefront of both research and policy.
 Global biodiversity is facing a range of emerging threats, including climate change, habitat loss and fragmentation, and the introduction of invasive species.
-If you are interested in taking a holistic approach that covers all aspects of wildlife conservation and at the same time exploring background scientific knowledge and ecological concepts applied to the conservation of endangered flora, fauna and habitats then this is the course for you.
+At Aberystwyth University, the BSc Wildlife Conservation (with integrated year in industry) will interest those who wist to take a holistic approach that covers all aspects of wildlife conservation and at the same time exploring background scientific knowledge and ecological concepts applied to the conservation of endangered flora, fauna and habitats then this is the course for you.
 The opportunity to undertake a work experience will allow you to experience the industry and give you a head start in this industry upon graduation.

 Institute of Biological, Environmental and Rural Sciences (IBERS): 91% student satisfaction (NSS 2017)

 97% of our graduates were in work or further study within 6 months, 3% more than Biological Science graduates nationally, (HESA 2017)